Postgraduate | TAS-JEE504 | 2024

 Upon successful completion of this subject, the student should be able to:

-- Calculate hydrostatic data for any hull form and predict the influence of hull form parameters on a vessel's stability characteristics;
+- Calculate hydrostatic data for any hull form and predict the influence of hull form parameters on a vessel's stability characteristics.

-- Demonstrate the use of various analysis methods for both global and local structures within the elastic and plastic regimes;
+- Demonstrate the use of various analysis methods in compliance with practical operational requirements and appropriate codes and regulations.

-- Assignment (Computer) (15%)
+- Assignment (Computer) (10%)

 - Design Project (50%)